codeurs/alinea-blog/README.md

 - Add the API key as an environment variable in Vercel
 - Create a new deployment
 - You are ready to use the Alinea CMS in production

-#### Optional

-The following environment variable is optional and not required if you are hosting on Vercel:

-- The `APP_URL` should contain the url of your website (no trailing slash), which is used to create a valid link in the login email.
-For example `https://alinea-blog.vercel.app`.